 Application (user/app-generated) logs are periodically flushed while manual and basic scaling instances handle requests; since modules can run on a request a long time, logs may not flush for a while.
 You can tune the flush settings, or force an immediate flush, using the Logs API.
 When a flush occurs, a new log entry is created at the time of the flush, containing any log messages that have not yet been flushed.
-These entries show up in the Logs Console marked with flush, and include the start time of the request that generated the flush.
+These entries show up in the Developer Console Logs page marked with flush, and include the start time of the request that generated the flush.

 Communication between modules

 Modules can share state by using the Datastore and Memcache.
 They can collaborate by assigning work between them using Task Queues.
 To access these shared services, use the corresponding App Engine APIs.
 Calls to these APIs are automatically mapped to the application’s namespace.